Load Balancers in System Design

 Advantages of load balancing

-• Abstraction: End users only need to know the address of the load balancer, rather than the addresses of every server in the cluster, which provides a layer of abstraction.
+• End users only need to know the address of the load balancer, rather than the addresses of every server in the cluster, providing a layer of abstraction.

-• Rolling software updates: Load balancers can be used to roll out software updates without taking the whole service down by taking out one server at a time.
+• Load balancers can perform health checks and monitor the servers' request-handling capability to ensure proper functioning.
+They can also be used to roll out software updates without taking the entire service down, by removing one server at a time.

 Critical concepts to explore further